 These appear as red, moist skin with blisters (small or large) and moderate to severe pain.
 Skin may begin to slough off in small spaces with a second-degree burn.

-Where radiation burns differ from thermal burns is the amount of time between contact and seeing burn damage.
-A thermal burn is immediately apparent after contact with a hot object, but radiation burns may take hours, days or even weeks to present.
+Where radiation burns differ from thermal burns is the amount of time between contact and seeing the burn damage.
+A thermal burn is immediately apparent after contact with a hot object, but radiation burns may take even weeks to present.

 If you feel you have a radiation burn, seek immediate medical help.
 While there may be some things you can do to help treat the injury, radiation burns can cause damage to the cellular structure of your skin and can lead to cell mutations and cancer.